Klingons Love Shakespeare

 - Transformers Cybertron: The textstory "Force of Habit," has the Decepticon sharpshooter Hardtop.
 He's a fan of comics, collecting many from earth, and other organic planets.
 When the cons are beaten at the end of the story, they're left on a planet awaiting rescue, so he starts handing them comics for them to read (though insisting they don't get skidmarks or crease them).
 Runamuck admits they aren't that bad.

 - In the Confederation of Valor series, the H'san apparently think humans are cool because we're the only species in the galaxy to develop cheese.

 - Happens a few times in Star Trek, which gave us the Trope Namer:

 - Klingons in general enjoy Shakespeare.
 His plays, translated into Klingon, enjoy great popularity.
 The Klingon Big Bad of Star Trek VI: The Undiscovered Country even spends most of the movie quoting Shakespeare, much to McCoy's annoyance.
 The single exception to this is Romeo and Juliet, which is actively despised by Klingons.
-Whereas humans see it as the tale of two tragic, star-crossed lovers doomed to die, Klingons see it as two children act like honorless ptaq who put "love" ahead of family loyalty and duty and thereby dishonor their parents.
+Whereas humans see it as the tale of two tragic, star-crossed lovers doomed to die, Klingons see it as two children who act like honorless ptaq by putting "love" ahead of family loyalty and duty and thereby dishonor their parents.